 (J. Ivor) b: 13 Mar 1847, the eldest son and eldest child of John Nelson Montgomery, lived his life first as a teacher, moving on to being an Attorney and Land Surveyor.

-Born in Dayton Township, 4.5 miles north of Ottawa, IL.,his Mother died when he was 3 years old in 1850.
-His Father remarried, in summer of the year 1851, Amanda Harriet (Springstead) Strider.
+Born in Dayton Township, 4.5 miles north of Ottawa, IL.
+His Mother died when he was 3 years old in 1850.
+His Father remarried in the summer of the year 1851, Amanda Harriet (Springstead) Strider.
 And so, a step-mother and step-sister for James Ivor and little brother William Harper.
-(Amanda had had a child (Mary) with her first husband, John Strider, who had died on 11 April 1851.
-John Strider left in his estate property including over $3,000.00 of gold dust from a short trip to the Gold Rush of 1849-1850.
+(Amanda had had two children (Mary and George) with her first husband, John Strider, who had died on 11 April 1851.
+John Strider left in his estate property including over $3,000.00 of gold dust from a trip to the Gold Rush of 1849-1850.
 The Federal Census of 1850 shows Amanda living with her parents with a 2 year old daughter, Mary.)

-At the age of 3, James Ivor had a brother and step-sister to grow up with, followed by another 5 step-sisters and 3 step-brothers (3 of whom passed away some time before 1883) between the years 1851 and 1872.
-In 1867, his father and stepmother moved the step-family to Franklin County, Iowa.
+At the age of 3, James Ivor had a brother and step-sister to grow up with, followed by another 5 step-sisters and 3 step-brothers, three of whom passed away some time before 1883 between the years 1851 and 1872.
+In 1867/1870 his father and stepmother moved the step-family to Franklin County, Iowa.

 James Ivor Montgomery at age 11, witnessed the Lincoln-Douglas Debate in Ottawa, IL, with his father, John Nelson Montgomery, sitting on the shoulders of his Grandfather, John Harper Montgomery on August 21, 1858.